file-format/Docs/en/settings/cfg-mame.md

 1. **default.cfg:** This file stores default settings for all games that do not have their own configuration files.
 It is used as fallback for game-specific settings.

 1. **game-specific.cfg:** These files are used to store settings for individual games.
 They are typically named after ROM file for game they correspond to.
-For example, if you have game called "pacman.zip," configuration file for it would be "pacman.cfg."
+For example if you have game called "pacman.zip", configuration file for it would be "pacman.cfg."

 Here are some common settings you might find in MAME configuration file.